ThomasMertes/seed7/src/read_me.txt

                          executable file.
 Many compiler/linker
                          combinations don't need this option
                          to do source level debugging.

+  LINKER_OPT_OUTPUT_FILE: Contains the linker option to provide the
+                          output filename (e.g.: "-o ").
+When no such option exists the definition of
+                          LINKER_OPT_OUTPUT_FILE should be ommited.

   LINKER_FLAGS: Contains options for the stand-alone linker to link
                 a compiled Seed7 program.